scylladb/scylla-code-samples/cross_region_replication_latency/README.md

 ==============================

 This scripts enables you to measure Scylla cluster cross region replication latency in AWS.

 Using a single writer in us-east (N. Virginia) to write a single partition using CL=LOCAL_ONE, which we then read from us-west (Oregon) using a single reader.

 The write rate is ~5 partitions per second.
 We calculate the replication latency time from the reader’s end by subtracting the insert time from the reader’s now() time.

 **Prerequisites**
 - [python installed](https://www.python.org/download/releases/2.7/)
 - [pip installed](https://packaging.python.org/guides/installing-using-linux-tools/)
-- [Scylla cluster up and running](https://www.scylladb.com/download/) with 2 DCs, 1 in us-east-1 and the second in us-west-2
+- [Multi-DC Scylla cluster on AWS](http://docs.scylladb.com/procedures/ec2_dc/) - 2 DCs, 1 in us-east-1 and the second in us-west-2 (can be different regions, require a change in the scripts)
-- 1 instance in each region for the writer and the reader scripts
+- An instance in each region for the writer and the reader scripts
-- All Scylla nodes clock is synced using either ```ntp``` or [chrony](https://aws.amazon.com/blogs/aws/keeping-time-with-amazon-time-sync-service/)
+- Scylla nodes clock is synced using either ```ntp``` or [chrony](https://aws.amazon.com/blogs/aws/keeping-time-with-amazon-time-sync-service/)

 Instructions
 ============

-**Procedure**
 1. Install the python drivers on the loaders that will run the scripts
 ```
 $ sudo pip install cassandra-driver